-Ensuring accessibility for patrons with disabilities depends primarily upon the interface between vehicles the stations.
-The treatment of this interface in the study corridor is complicated by the operation of fleight trains on the same tracks as passenger trains.
+Ensuring accessibility for patrons with disabilities depends primarily upon the interface between vehicles and stations.
+The treatment of this interface in the study corridor is complicated by the operauon of freight trains on the same tracks as passenger trains.
 This requires low station